milesroxas/Flint/docs/guides/testing-rules.md

 - Duplicate it next to other tests and unskip the `describe` block.

 2. Replace the commented sections with your rule or preset imports and expectations.
+3. Assign properties to any class you want considered in duplicate checks (utilities, combos, or customs).
+Classes with no properties are ignored as they have no unique values.

 ### Helper functions (from the template)